RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Introduction

 \section{Introduction}

 Motion in traffic scenarios ranges from complex, interactive behaviors among road users in urban environments to more uniform trajectories on highways.
 Data-driven methods for motion forecasting \citep{ngiam2022scene, shi2022motion, cui2023gorela} address this with multiple choice learning \citep{guzman2012multiple, lee2016stochastic}, where choices are trajectories of future positions.
-In complex scenarios with many road users (i.e., agents), the distribution over future trajectories is likely multimodal.
+In complex scenarios with many road users (i.e., agents) and choices, the distribution over future trajectories is likely multimodal.
 A common simplification is to model marginal distributions per agent \citep{nayakanti2023wayformer, zhou2023query, zhang2024real}.
 To improve interaction modeling, recent methods predict joint distributions over multiple agents \citep{ngiam2022scene, seff2023motionlm, jiang2023motiondiffuser}.
 However, when modeling the joint distribution over all agents in a scenario, the output space grows exponentially with the number of agents.

-We address this with a multi-task learning method for motion forecasting.
-The corresponding tasks are to forecast (1) marginal trajectory distributions for all modeled agents and (2) joint trajectory distributions for interacting agents.
+Therefore, we decompose motion forecasts into marginal forecasts for non-interacting agents and joint forecasts for interacting agents.
+Specifically, we train a shared scene encoder and two decoders for marginal and joint motion forecasting.
 We generate joint trajectory distributions by re-encoding marginal distributions followed by pairwise modeling.
-Our two-stage decoding mechanism incorporates a retrocausal flow of information from later points in marginal trajectories to earlier points in joint trajectories.
+Our two-stage decoding mechanism incorporates a \textit{retrocausal} flow of information from later points in marginal trajectories to earlier points in joint trajectories.
 This lowers the modeling burden on initial marginal forecasts and provides an interface for issuing instructions through trajectory modifications.
-Remarkably, regular training of motion forecasting without instructions leads to the ability to follow goal-based instructions and to adapt basic directional instructions to the scene context.
+We show that regular training of motion forecasting leads to the ability to follow goal-based instructions and to adapt basic directional instructions to the scene context.